PhysXplorer/WO3-polymorphs-mid_Infrared-optical-properties/README.md

-# WO$`_3`$-polymorphs-mid_Infrared-optical-properties
+# WO3-polymorphs-mid_Infrared-optical-properties

-This repository contains the tabulated frequency-dependent dielectric function and refractive index data for the three polymorphs of WO$`_3`$ at their respective temperatures, supporting the manuscript titled:
+This repository contains the tabulated frequency-dependent dielectric function and refractive index data for the three polymorphs of tungsten trioxide (WO3) at their respective temperatures, supporting the manuscript titled:

-"First-Principles Prediction of Phonon-Mediated Infrared Optical Properties of WO$`_3`$ Polymorphs"
+"First-Principles Prediction of Phonon-Mediated Infrared Optical Properties of WO3 Polymorphs"

 ## Contents